debangana234/Linear-modelling-using-LIMMA/README.md

 **Multiple tests that are done across thousands of cpg sites could increase the False Discovery Rate.
 Benjamini Hochberg correction controls the FDR.**By controlling the FDR, it allows researchers to detect true differences while limiting false positives.

-So, we are ready for further analysis with the top differentially methylated sites!
+Now we are ready for further analysis of the top differentially methylated sites!